MPCMEvolution/MPCMArchive/abstracts/03-introduction-supertree-construction-partitioned-phylogenetic-analyses-view-toward-distinction-gene-trees-species-trees.md

----
-title: "<strong>Chapter 3:</strong> An Introduction to Supertree Construction (and Partitioned Phylogenetic Analyses) with a View toward the Distinction between – Gene Trees and Species Trees"
+# <strong>Chapter 3:</strong> An Introduction to Supertree Construction (and Partitioned Phylogenetic Analyses) with a View toward the Distinction between – Gene Trees and Species Trees
-date: "2014-06-12"
----

 by **Olaf R. P. Bininda-Emonds**